amphetamarina/mailogy/README.md

 10. Once the export is ready, Google will email you a link to download your `.mbox` file.
 Follow the instructions in the email to download the file to your computer.

 ## Usage Guide

-> **Note:** You will need an OpenAI API key to run this program.
-You can set it as an environmental variable, otherwise your will be prompted to enter your first time.

 1. Clone this repo using the following command:

     ```